Apply styling to the core components

 Dynamically generated class names do not prevent you from applying your own styling, it just requires a different way of making the changes.

 Normally for a dropdown you would have a simple class (like dropdown) applied to it which you could use when defining your custom styling.
 The CSS classes for Squiz components are similar to _dropdown_ct70p_2, because they are generated.
-As new versions of the components, the ct70p_2 part of the class can change.
+In new versions of the components, the ct70p_2 part of the class can change.

 CSS has a useful feature called attribute selectors to allow styling of these dynamic class names.
 These selectors can include a special * character, which matches one occurrence of a value in an attribute allowing you to style an element which has a class that starts with a given pattern.
 This means we can style our dropdown element using the css selector [class*="_dropdown_"].